RUDRA-PRATAP-SINGH01/Distributed-rate-limiter/docs/deep-dives/sentinel-failover.md

-# Sentinel Failover — Engineering Journal
+﻿# Sentinel Failover

 ## Problem Statement

 Standalone Redis is a single point of failure.
-When the primary dies, every subsystem — rate limits, idempotency, circuits, audit, routing state — becomes unavailable.
+When the primary dies, every subsystem. rate limits, idempotency, circuits, audit, routing state. becomes unavailable.
 I needed **automatic Redis failover** without rewriting application logic, using Sentinel-managed promotion and a client that rediscovers the new master.

 ## Why the problem exists